rlipsc/polymorph/README.md

 ## ECS

-This pattern lets you create sets of data types at run time and dispatch code by type combinations.
+The ECS pattern lets you create sets of data types at run time and dispatch code for type combinations.

   - A set of types is an **entity**.
   - A data type is a **component**.
   - A **system** is program logic running over components.

-Advantages of using ECS include: design agility, run time composition, [the principles](https://www.sebaslab.com/the-quest-for-maintainable-code-and-the-path-to-ecs/) of [SOLID](https://en.wikipedia.org/wiki/SOLID), naturally decoupled and reusable systems, and high performance through cache friendly batch processing.
+Advantages of using ECS include: high design agility, natively asynchronous, run time composition, [the principles](https://www.sebaslab.com/the-quest-for-maintainable-code-and-the-path-to-ecs/) of [SOLID](https://en.wikipedia.org/wiki/SOLID), naturally decoupled and reusable system code, encouraging machine friendly data oriented designs, and high performance through cache friendly batch processing.

 ## Polymorph

 This library takes a generative, system oriented approach to ECS.

 Systems store execution state and require no work to iterate.
-Adding or removing components outputs code to directly update the compile time inferred systems.
-ECS functionality is generated from the relationship between systems and components.
+Adding or removing components generates code to directly update the compile time inferred systems.
+ECS functionality is built ad hoc to perform the minimum run time work according to the relationship between systems and components.

 The output is statically dispatched with a sequential flow, optimised to each system/component design.